rsamec/react-pathjs-chart/README.md

 React Component Starter
 =======================

-These component offers react components - charts (Pie,SmoothLine) and other components (Tree) using [paths-js](https://github.com/andreaferretti/paths-js).
+These component offers react components - charts (Pie,SmoothLine,Bar, Tree) using [paths-js](https://github.com/andreaferretti/paths-js).

-All credits go to [paths-js-react-demo](https://github.com/andreaferretti/paths-js-react-demo), it is based on clone of these examples from [path-js](https://github.com/andreaferretti/paths-js-react-demo) and is extended so that it is easier to use it.
+It is based on clone of these examples from [path-js](https://github.com/andreaferretti/paths-js-react-demo) and is extended so that it is easier to use it.

 +   instead of accessor function you can use string key to determine the accessor key in data
++   axis,ticks, formats support
 +   wrapped to be used by package managers (npm, bower) or standalone package

 ## Demo & Examples